zhiweiyin318/deploy-aks/README.md

 kubectl apply -k multicluster-engine/olm
 ```

-3. Install multicluster-engine CR and klusterletConfig.
+3. Install multicluster-engine CR and klusterletConfig after the `multicluster-engine-operator` pods are running in the `multicluster-engine` ns.

 Change the hubKubeAPIServerURL in` multicluster-engine/samples/klusterletconfig.yaml` and then deploy.